Posts Tagged New Mexico

-Posted May 8th, 2014 by & filed under Top News, Vision Quests & Earth Based Healing, Featured.
+Posted May 8th, 2014 by & filed under Top News, Wilderness Fasts & Earth Based Healing, Featured.

 Photographing the beauty of New Mexico. …

 In Thailand, north of Chiang Mai, I worked individually with workshop participants in front of a group.
-It was a 2 day Introduction to Nonviolent Communication.
-I spent much of the winter of ‘10 -’11 in Thailand and gave 3 workshops there…
+It was a 2-day Introduction to Nonviolent Communication.
+I spent much of the winter of ‘10 -’11 in Thailand and gave 3 workshops there and…